basarat/typescript-book/docs/async-await.md

 ## Async Await

-As a thought experiment imagine the following, a way to tell the JavaScript runtime to pause the executing of code on the `await` keyword when used on a promise and resume *only* once (and if) the promise returned from the function is settled.
+As a thought experiment imagine the following: a way to tell the JavaScript runtime to pause the executing of code on the `await` keyword when used on a promise and resume *only* once (and if) the promise returned from the function is settled:

 ```ts
 // Not actual code.
 A thought experiment